Bootstraps for Dynamic Panel Threshold Models: Asymptotic theory

-\cref{ass:gmm} and \ref{ass:dgp} are similar to Assumptions 1 and 2 in \cite{seo_dynamic_2016} except for the differentiability conditions in \cref{ass:dgp} which allows the second-order derivative of the population moment to be defined.
-Note that \cref{ass:gmm} includes the conditions in \cref{thm:id}. \cref{ass:loc} is a rank condition for a nondegenerate asymptotic distribution when the underlying model is continuous.
-This condition may be viewed as less restrictive than the standard rank assumption as discussed in the preceding section where $G$ and $H$ are defined.
+Assumptions \ref{ass:gmm} and \ref{ass:dgp} are similar to Assumptions 1 and 2 in \cite{seo_dynamic_2016} except for the differentiability conditions in \cref{ass:dgp} which allow the second-order derivative of the population moment to be defined.
+Since the regressors include lagged dependent variables, \cref{ass:gmm} requires the individual fixed effects and initial values to have finite fourth moments, too.
+The assumption also includes the conditions in \cref{thm:id}. \cref{ass:loc} is a rank condition for a nondegenerate asymptotic distribution when the underlying model is continuous.
+This condition may be viewed as less restrictive than the standard rank assumption as discussed in the previous section where $G$ and $H$ are defined.
 For easy reference, we restate the standard full rank assumption for the asymptotic normality of the GMM estimator for the discontinuous threshold regression below.

 \begin{assumption*}{LJ} $D_{1}=\left[ \right]\in\mathbb{R}^{k\times(2p+2)}$ has full column rank. \end{assumption*}